ivorysoap/mips32/README.md

 ![Less detailed block diagram of the processor.
 This shows the hazard detection and forwarding units.](https://raw.githubusercontent.com/ivorysoap/mips32/master/hdu_fu_datapath.png)

-*Images from taken from *Computer Organization and Design: the Hardware/Software Interface* (Patterson, Hennesy)*
+*Images from taken from *Computer Organization and Design: the Hardware/Software Interface* (Patterson, Hennessy)*